eo-tools/eozilla/README.md

 pip install eozilla
 ```

-However, you may require only individual Eozilla components for your use case.
+However, your use case might require only a subset of Eozilla components.
 Install just

 - `procodile` if you develop processor applications,
 - `appligator` if you deploy your processor applications,
-- `wraptile` if you are a [OGC API - Processes](https://github.com/opengeospatial/ogcapi-processes) service provider,
+- `wraptile` if you are an [OGC API - Processes](https://github.com/opengeospatial/ogcapi-processes) service provider,
-- `cuiman` if you need a client to operate with a [OGC API - Processes](https://github.com/opengeospatial/ogcapi-processes) service.
+- `cuiman` if you need a client to operate with an [OGC API - Processes](https://github.com/opengeospatial/ogcapi-processes) service.

 The easiest way to test Eozilla is in a separate Python environment.
 We use the [pixi](https://pixi.sh/) here, but you could do the same with
 `pip`, `conda`, or `mamba`:

 ```bash